 The Company is aware of numerous pending and issued U.S. and foreign patent rights and other proprietary rights owned by third parties that relate to aerosol devices and delivery, pharmaceutical formulations, dry powder processing technology and the pulmonary route of delivery for certain macromolecules.
 The Company cannot predict with any certainty which, if any, patents and patent applications will be considered relevant to the Company's technology by authorities in the various jurisdictions where such rights exist, nor can the Company predict with certainty which, if any, of these rights will or may be asserted against it by such third parties.
 The Company is aware of an alternate dry powder processing technology which Inhale is not using for its current products under development but may desire to use for certain products in the future.
 The ownership of this powder processing technology is unclear and the Company is aware that multiple parties, including Inhale, claim patent, trade secret and other rights in the technology.
 If the Company determines that this alternate powder processing technology is relevant to the development of future products and further determines that a license to this alternate powder processing technology is needed, there can be no assurance that the Company can obtain a license from the relevant party or parties on commercially reasonable terms, if at all.
-The Company is also aware of an issued U.S. patent which covers a broad range of macromolecule drugs in dry formulations.
-The Company is evaluating the validity of this patent, its relevance to the Company's products and whether the license proposed by the patent owner is of interest to the Company.
 There can be no assurance that the Company can obtain any license to any technology that the Company determines it needs, on reasonable terms, if at all, or that Inhale could develop or otherwise obtain alternate technology.
 The failure of the Company to obtain licenses if needed would have a material adverse effect on the Company.